In Maida Vale a couple fall back in love with their maisonette

 We suggested that there could be an alternative.

 We re-designed the flat, changed its flow, extended the sitting area and added a study.
 The clients saw the full potential of their flat coming to fruition and very soon the works were underway.

 The flat refurbishment was a joy and by adding a new rear extension with large glazed sliding doors , the clients could enjoy views of their garden throughout the year.

-By opening up the main rooms, we let the space flow and the natural light reach the centre of the house.
+By opening up the main rooms, we let the space flow so the natural light reach the centre of the house.
 Curved walls, opaque materials, warm lighting and a floating kitchen and island all define the different living areas.
-The low ceiling of the basement is visually lifted by being uplit at the corners and the white - actually very pale grey - Lago kitchen is clad in milky Venetian glass and is a perfect display for small art pieces.
+The low ceiling of the basement is visually lifted by being uplit at the corners and the white - actually very pale grey - Lago kitchen is clad in milky Venetian glass and as a background is a perfect display for small art pieces.

 The apartment is now organised and easy to use, with space for everything and everybody and some more to relax and be together.

 The flat strikes the right balance between private and communal areas, mixing bespoke joinery and mid-century modern pieces for an elegant, relaxed style.

 No more need to move: just by changing perspective our clients can remain in their favourite neighbourhood.

 This project has been featured on Homify.
 Read the full feature here.